israelroldan/extjs-reactor/README.md

 ### Launching Your App

-To launch your app, add the following to your index.js (your webpack entry point):
+To launch your app, add the following to your index.js file (your webpack entry point):

 ```jsx
 import { launch } from '@extjs/reactor';